 CloudWatch Container Insights monitoring for Prometheus automates the discovery of Prometheus metrics from containerized systems and workloads.
 Prometheus is an open-source systems monitoring and alerting toolkit.

-kubectl get pods -A
+kubectl get pods -n amazon-cloudwatch

 Your output should look similar to the one below.
-Notice the 3rd line indicating the CloudWatch Prometheus agent running.
-In the default configuration, there will be just one agent running per cluster.
+(Notice the 3rd line indicating the CloudWatch Prometheus agent running.
+In the default configuration, there will be just one agent running per cluster.)

-Go to CloudWatch Metrics and you should see a new Namespace called
+You should see a new namespace called

-PetSite logstream, you should see the Prometheus metrics that were collected from the environment.
+You should see the Prometheus metrics that were collected from the environment.

 Read more about this topic in this blog post - https://aws.amazon.com/blogs/containers/using-prometheus-metrics-in-amazon-cloudwatch/